nextflow-io/training/docs/nf_template/4_pipeline.md

 The nf-core pipeline template is a working pipeline and comes preconfigured with two modules:

 -   [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): A tool that performs quality control checks on raw sequence data coming from high throughput sequencing pipelines.
-It provides a modular set of analyses which can be used to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
+It provides a modular set of analyses which can be used to give a quick impression of your data.
 -   [MultiQC](https://multiqc.info/): A modular tool to aggregate results from bioinformatics analyses across many samples into a single report.

-The template `test` profile leverages small test files that are stored in the nf-core test data GitHub repository as inputs for the pipeline.
+The default template `test` profile leverages small test files that are stored in the nf-core [test data GitHub repository](https://github.com/nf-core/test-datasets) as inputs for the pipeline.

 Additionally, the template comes with profiles for the management of software dependencies (e.g., `docker`, `singularity`, and `conda`).
 For pipelines with processes that have been shipped with containers/images/recipes, these profiles can be used to change the way dependencies are handled when you execute your pipeline.